 At region- and breed club shows, the organizers can choose to deviate from the above-mentioned.
-The judgement is of the handler's behaviour in the ring and the cooperation between the handler and dog and the showing of the dog.

-Entry is only possible with dogs with pedigrees that fulfils the requirements to participate in DKK-shows and is of the age of the official classes.

-At DKK's international shows, it is allowed for the junior handler to participate with the same dog on all days of a show weekend.
-If a junior handler wishes to switch dogs, a new dog must fulfil the previously mentioned requirements with regards to pedigree and age.
+The judgement covers the cooperation between the handler and dog and the showing of the dog.
+Entry is only possible with dogs with pedigrees that fulfil the requirements to participate in DKK-shows and is of the age of the official classes.
+It is, however, possible to change dog at the day of the show, as long as the latter also fulfils the above requirements.
+(At international and Nordic show organized by the DKK, it is permitted to compete with the same dog all days of the show).
+It is possible to compete in junior handling with a castrated dog (does not apply in case of chemical castration).
+A dog that has previously been disqualified due to bad temper cannot take part in junior handling.

+The junior handler must be both physically and mentally robust to be able to handle and control the dog.
+If the judge or the ring staff in the competition in question think that this is not the case, they can stop the showing for security reasons.